Yash1882/Data-Analysis-Marketing-Strategy/README.md

 ## Introduction

-Welcome to the "Python Marketing Campaign Analytics" project, where we delve into optimizing marketing campaigns and constructing a data-driven strategy.
+Welcome to the "Python Analytics for Marketing Insights" project, where we delve into optimizing marketing campaigns and constructing a data-driven strategy.
 This project leverages the power of Python, specifically linear regression and correlation analysis, to unveil the most impactful marketing tactics influencing sales.
 The ultimate goal is to create a comprehensive ROI table for informed decision-making by management.

 ### Background of the Dataset